ABHI8769/Ecomm-DashBoard/README.md

 2. Set up MongoDB:
 Ensure MongoDB is running on your machine or update the connection string in the app.js file.

-##Configuration
-Update MongoDB connection details in app.js.
-Modify session secret in app.js.
-Customize the application as needed.

-##Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

-##License
-This project is licensed under the MIT License - see the LICENSE file for details.

-##Acknowledgments
-Mention any libraries or resources used.
-Give credit to authors of third-party code or inspiration.